finos/plexus-interop/README.md

 To check out docs, visit [https://symphonyoss.github.io/plexus-interop/](https://symphonyoss.github.io/plexus-interop/).

 Documentation project is located in folder 'docs'.
 We build documentation using [AsciiDoc](http://asciidoc.org/).

+To render diagrams during the build you need to have [graphviz](http://www.graphviz.org) installed on the machine.

 Invoke the following command to run the documentation build: